-Nike® hit a popular slogan when they coined the phrase, "Just Do It.TM" But in direct mail, we use a slightly more effective expression, "Do It Right."
+Nike[®] hit a popular slogan when they coined the phrase, "Just Do It.TM" But in direct mail, we use a slightly more effective expression, "Do It Right."
 The difference between just doing it and doing it right is the difference between going through the motions and your sales going through the roof!

-For example, the other day I received a postcard advertising a copy machine.
+For example, the other day I received a postcard advertising computer monitors.
 It had teeny, tiny lettering slathered all over the front and a large portion of the back of the card.
-It was extremely hard to read.
+It was extremely hard to read, and what I could make out was very technical and jargon-y.
 As a result, I threw it away.

 Several days later, I received a postcard with just 32 words on it.
-It quickly informed me I could get complete information on unrestricted, unlimited worldwide telephone service for \$14.95 per year by calling the 800-number on the card.
+It quickly informed me that an auto detailer with a 4.8-star rating on Google (out of 200+ reviews) would be in my area every Saturday and Sunday offering full auto detailing for \$50 for new customers who booked by calling his local phone number.
 How did I respond?
 I called.
-I got the information, had my questions answered and ordered.
+I asked about their openings, had my questions answered and booked a slot that Saturday for a full detail at 10 a.m.

 What was the difference in my two responses?
 Why did one card go in the trash and another in the to-do pile?
-The company who offered me the long distance service was using a time-tested, two-step selling process:
+The auto detailing business used a time-tested, two-step selling process:

-- Step 1: Generate a lead.
-In the above example, getting me to call their 800-number. - Step 2: Provide the requested information.
+Step 1: Generate a lead.
+In the above example, getting me to call.
+Step 2: Provide the requested information.

-Step two was provided to me on the phone by one of their sales representatives, who answered my questions and made me feel confident I could save quite a bit of money and that the service would be as good or better as my current one.
+Step two was provided to me on the phone by someone on their team, who answered my questions and made me feel confident that the service would be as good or better as my current one.